c2FmZQ/c2FmZQ/README.md

 COMMANDS:
    Account:
+     backup-phrase    Show the backup phrase for the current account.
+The backup phrase must be kept secret. change-password  Change the user's password.
      create-account   Create an account.
      login            Login to an account.
      logout           Logout.
+     recover-account  Recover an account with backup phrase. set-key-backup   Enable or disable secret key backup. status           Show the client's status.
    Albums:
      create-album, mkdir  Create new directory (album).
      delete-album, rmdir  Remove a directory (album).